bsc-pm/ovni/doc/user/runtime/index.md

 1. **Require models**.
 Call `ovni_thread_require()` with the required model version before emitting events for a given model.
 Only required once from a thread in a given trace.
+The `ovni` model is implicitly required when calling `ovni_thread_init()`, so there is no need to add it again.

 2. **Emit loom CPUs**.
 Call `ovni_add_cpu()` to register each CPU in the loom.
 It can be done from a single thread or multiple threads, in the latter the list of